It\^{o}--F\"{o}llmer Calculus in Banach Spaces I: The It\^{o} Formula: Settings and the main result

 We often call a $B$-quadratic covariation a \emph{strong} $B$-quadratic covariation if we stress that the convergence holds in the norm topology.
 The quadratic covariation $Q_B(X,Y)$ depends on the sequence of partitions $\Pi$.
 Given a partition $\pi$, we often write

-Because $X$ and $Y$ are {\cadlag}, the map $t \mapsto Q^{\pi}_B (X,Y)_t$ is also c\`{a}dl\`{a}g.
+Because $X$ and $Y$ are c\`{a}dl\`{a}g, the map $t \mapsto Q^{\pi}_B (X,Y)_t$ is also c\`{a}dl\`{a}g.
 It is not, however, of finite variation unless $X$ and $Y$ are of finite variation.
-With this notation, we can say that the strong/weak $B$-quadratic covariation $Q_B(X,Y)$ is the pointwise limit of $(Q_B^{\pi_n}(X,Y))_{n \in \varmathbb{N}}$ respectively in the norm/weak topology satisfying the jump condition (i)-(b) of Definition~\ref{2b}.
+With this notation, we can say that the strong/weak $B$-quadratic covariation $Q_B(X,Y)$ is the pointwise limit of $(Q_B^{\pi_n}(X,Y))_{n \in \mathbb{N}}$ respectively in the norm/weak topology satisfying the jump condition (i)-(b) of Definition~\ref{2b}.

 An important class of a bounded bilinear map $B$ is the canonical bilinear map into a tensor product of Banach spaces.
 Let $\alpha$ be a norm on the algebraic tensor product $E \otimes F$ of two Banach spaces.
 The norm $\alpha$ is called a reasonable crossnorm if it satisfies the following two conditions: \begin{enumerate} \item the inequality $\alpha(x \otimes y) \leq \lVert x \rVert \lVert y \rVert$ holds for all $x \in E$ and $y \in F$; \item the inequality $\lVert x^* \otimes y^* \rVert_{(E \otimes F,\alpha)^*} \leq \lVert x^* \rVert \lVert y^* \rVert$ holds for all $x^* \in E^*$ and $y^* \in F^*$, where $\lVert \phantom{x} \rVert_{(E \otimes F,\alpha)^*}$ denotes the usual operator norm on the normed space $(E \otimes F,\alpha)$. \end{enumerate} The completion of the normed space $(E \otimes F,\alpha)$, which is generally incomplete, is denoted by $E \widehat{\otimes}_{\alpha} F$.
 See Diestel and Uhl~\cite{Diestel_Uhl_1977} and Ryan~\cite{Ryan_2002} for basic facts about tensor products of Banach spaces.
 The quadratic covariation of $(X,Y)$ with respect to the canonical bilinear map $\otimes \colon E \times F \to E \widehat{\otimes}_{\alpha} F$ is denoted by ${^\alpha [X,Y]}$, and it is called the \emph{$\alpha$-tensor quadratic covariation}.
 We also write $[X,Y]^{\pi} = Q_{\otimes}^{\pi}(X,Y)$ and call it the discrete tensor quadratic covariation of $(X,Y)$ along $\pi$.
 If $E = F$, we can consider $\alpha$-tensor quadratic covariations ${^\alpha [X,Y]}$ and ${^\alpha [Y,X]}$.
 Although one of them exists if and only if the other does, they are not equal in general.
 The path ${^\alpha [X,X]}$ is called the \emph{$\alpha$-tensor quadratic variation}.